-The QS Administrator or appropriate Plant Quality Representative assists the Director of Human Resources and Safety Manager to ensure that awareness training is implemented across the organization.
+The Director of Human Resources and EHS Manager to ensure that awareness training is implemented across the organization.
 Training programs include the following:

-- EMS awareness training (including initial training programs for new employees) - · Emergency Action Plan Training
+- EMS awareness training (including initial training programs for new employees) - Emergency Action Plan Training

 Training records are filed in the Human Resources Department.
 Training needs and responsibilities are reviewed through the Supervisor's Checklist.
-Team Leaders/Supervisors are alerted as to what significant aspects their team will be involved with and appropriate training will be conducted on the related work instructions.
+Team Leaders/Supervisors are alerted to what significant aspects their team will be involved with and appropriate training will be conducted on the related work instructions.
 Training program documentation is updated as necessary.